theatlantic/django-south/docs/settings.rst

 for their migrations in "<appname>.migrations", but you can override this here, if you have project-specific migrations sets.

+Note that the keys in this dictionary are 'app labels', not the full paths to apps;
+for example, were I to provide a migrations directory for ``django.contrib.auth``, I'd want to use ``auth`` as the key here.

 Example::

  SOUTH_MIGRATION_MODULES = {